 Dangers of Dog Bites: Information You Need from a Dog Bite Lawyer

-Written by Cooper and Friedman on April 6, 2018
+Written by Cooper & Friedman PLLC on April 6, 2018

 If a dog has teeth, it can bite.
 Unfortunately sometimes this happens to you or someone you know without warning.
 More than 4.5 million people in the U.S. are bitten by dog each year.
 The steps you take after a dog bite really depend on the severity of it and the specifics of the situation.
 While dog bites can cause serious injury and infection, not all bites are dangerous.